sjbrown/1kfa/mod_guide_gm.md

 Millionaire, Die Hard, Beowulf, Lady Bird, the list goes on.
 To help you execute a successful and popular *campaign*, the mechanisms of the game will generate *Journey points* and *Shadow points*.
-Generally,
-when playing the game causes an event in the narrative to match the next step of *The Hero's Journey*, a *Journey point* is gained, and when a player resolves a move with a ✔, (see the section on The Deckahedron in the Player's Guide), a *Shadow point* is gained.
+Generally, when the narrative comes into alignment with the next step of *The Hero's Journey*, a *Journey point* is gained, and when the cards don't come up in the players' favour, a *Shadow point* is gained.

 More specific rules on gaining and using *Journey points* and *Shadow points* will follow in later sections.